ANCPLabOldenburg/ancpbids_documentation/book/load.md

 ## Next section
 Now that your dataset is loaded and mapped into a layout, you're ready to start extracting useful information from it.
 In the next sections, we'll show how to:
-* Query common entities, like subjects and tasks.
-[Follow this link](https://ancplaboldenburg.github.io/ancpbids_documentation/query/basic.html)
+* [Basic Queries](https://ancplaboldenburg.github.io/ancpbids_documentation/query/basic.html) using common entities, like subjects and tasks.
-* Query specific files using parameters.
-[Follow this link](https://ancplaboldenburg.github.io/ancpbids_documentation/query/advanced.html)
+* [Adanced Queries](https://ancplaboldenburg.github.io/ancpbids_documentation/query/advanced.html) using specific files using parameters.
-* Retrieve metadata from sidecars and filenames.
-[Follow this link](https://ancplaboldenburg.github.io/ancpbids_documentation/query/metadata.html)
+* [Retrieve metadata]((https://ancplaboldenburg.github.io/ancpbids_documentation/query/metadata.html)) from sidecars and filenames.